mailgun/godebug/README.md

 godebug
 -------

 `godebug` is a code-generation-based debugger for Go.
-It is currently in alpha stage -- expect lots of problems.
+It is currently in alpha stage -- expect problems.

 ### Installation: